c2997108/lastwasm/doc/lastdb.rst

     use -w/-W/-d/-u), this means that mammalian chromosomes cannot be processed using much less than 2G (unless you use -w/-W/-d/-u).

-    There is a hard upper limit of about 4 billion sequence letters per volume.
-Together with the previous point, this means that lastdb will refuse to process any single sequence longer than about 4 billion.

 -Q NAME
     Specify how to read the sequences (the NAME is not case-sensitive)::